huggingface/diffusers/CONTRIBUTING.md

 If the diffusion model community released a new model, pipeline, or scheduler that you would like to see in the Diffusers library, please provide the following information:

 * Short description of the diffusion pipeline, model, or scheduler and link to the paper or public release.
-* Link to any of its open-source implementation.
+* Link to any of it's open-source implementation.
 * Link to the model weights if they are available.

 If you are willing to contribute to the model yourself, let us know so we can best guide you.
 Also, don't forget